-For the year ended December 31, 2022, one donor accounted for approximately 77% of revenue.
-Receivables from this donor were 100% of receivables for the year ended December 31, 2022.
+For the years ended December 31, 2023 and 2022, one donor accounted for approximately 56% and 77% of revenue, respectively There were no receivables from this donor for the years ended December 31, 2023 and 2022.

-11. DATE OF MANAGEMENT'S REVIEW
+12. DATE OF MANAGEMENT'S REVIEW

-Management has evaluated subsequent events through November 8, 2023, the date on which the financial statements were available to be issued.
+Management has evaluated subsequent events through November 13, 2024, the date on which the financial statements were available to be issued.
 Management is not aware of any significant events that occurred subsequent to the report date but prior to the filing of this report that would have a material impact on the financial statements.